 It’s scenic and winding.
 Most important on this July day, though, it was alive with fallfish.

 “They put up a good fight,” Snyder said of the trout-size minnow.
 “They’re fun to catch and they’re easy to catch because they eat almost anything.”

 Even the fallfish’s spunk can’t match the tug of a fish that has been conspicuously and long absent from this river, though.

 About this series

-Throughout November, we’re publishing a series of stories about the effect dams have had on two of the parks’ important rivers, the Boquet and the Saranac.
+What effect have dams had on two of the parks’ important rivers, the Boquet and the Saranac?